levanduy99/Java-Coding/README.md

 Given a **non-empty** array `nums` containing **only positive integers**, find if the array can be partitioned into subsets such that the sum of elements in both subsets is equal.

+### 60. Find the largest three distinct elements in an array

+Given an array with all distinct elements, find the largest three elements.
+Expected time complexity is O(n) and extra space is O(1).

 ## Strings

 ### 1. Reverse String